• Home

 1895

 Additional images over 30 years old can be found in Refs.
 6 & 7.
 An image more than 47 years old can be seen in Ref.
-8. A 105-year-old photograph made by the Hooker 100-inch reflector at Mount Wilson Observatory shows the three stars almost in a straight line (Ref.
-9)!
+8. Unfortunately, dates were not provided for these photographs.

 References